sebastiaan1994/Minor-Computer-Programming-Visualization-Project/PROCESSBOOK.md

 # Process Book

 ## Date: 8 June
-Retrieved data from footstats.co.uk about overall league standings and other league variables.
+Retrieved data from http://footstats.co.uk about overall league standings and other league variables.
 Added league logo's when zooming in on each country.
 Bootstrap table added to state tables about the league and players.
 Tweaked the site layout in terms of positioning the elements.
 Created the design document in GitHub.

 - [x] League data retrieve